Soumalyakarak/MTPSC/README.md

 ---

-**Note**: This code can only be run in Linux Machine.
-Please disable your browser cache.
+**Note**: This code can only be run in Linux Machine.If you want browsers to work with HTTPS sites, you'd need to implement basic CONNECT method tunneling.